dairycultist/BotChip/README.md

-# Phoebe

-My open-source wifebot software.
+# My open-source wifebot software

 a stupid little companion to cheer me on. not gonna add that much complexity (at the expense of lifelike-ness) because hard

+none of the components need be perfect (or even good) since I can iterate on... her

 ### Why